jsbrittain/GLACIER/README.md

 ## Web deployment

 The application is build using Electron, but this repository also supports web server deployment.
-To run the web server, run `node index.js` from inside the `\api-server` folder.
-This will serve the electron front-end while providing a backend API that calls the backend code.
-The same code is used for frontend and backend components, although the API interface must be maintained in-line with Electron's interface.
+To run the web server, run `node index.js` from inside the `\api-server` folder (after building the app).
+This will serve the electron front-end while providing an API that calls the backend code.
+The same code is as in the electron app, noting that the API interface must be maintained in-line with Electron's interface (see `src/renderer/services/api.ts`).